STAR MAP * EGYPT * SPAETH

 It was of great significance that with this date the point of the year was reached when, simultaneously, Sirius - always considered by the Egyptians to be the most important star (and is always followed by Orion) - was "born" (as they called it) here, down by the horizon.

-In Egypt Sirius can be seen in the sky most of the year - and at this exact time for which the temple axis had been constructed, there was understood a special correspondence between the sun and Sirius.
-Because here exactly at winter solstice Sirius can be seen appearing above the horizon by sunset.
+In Egypt the star Sirius can be seen in the sky most of the year - and at this exact time to which relation the temple axis had been constructed, a special correspondence was understood between the sun and Sirius.
+Because here, exactly at winter solstice, Sirius can be seen appearing above the horizon at sunset.

 This construction seems to copy the principle of Senmut's (subterranean) tomb placed in front of the mountain at the end of the long line of sight, which in Luxor/Thebes has its point of origin in the axis of the temple of Karnak.
 Furthermore, on the latter mountain's rear side (i.e. the Kings' Valley) is situated a tomb, prepared for being shared by Hatshepsut and Tuthmosis I, placed directly in the further extension of this line.